-Fintechs have risen to the challenge of meeting these new demands globally, with neobanks and challenger banks becoming household names in many locales.
+Fintechs have risen to the challenge of meeting new demands globally, with neobanks and challenger banks becoming household names in many locales.

 Yet, such a transformation carries certain challenges, as procedures that were developed in an analog world have to be augmented in order to fit the digital landscape.

 One such challenge is that of credit scoring.
 After all, lending is all about trust.
 The problem is finding the right signals about a given customer that allow you to determine (or deny) that trust.

 This guide will walk you through not just the traditional approach and the philosophy behind credit scoring, but also how you can use open, public data about your customers to navigate the risky waters of underbanked regions.

 In alternative credit scoring, alternative data helps support the loan applicant by requesting their payment history for other common services, such as phone bills or utilities.